How can we stop a mosque being built?

-That is changing and activists are getting organized.
-The various groups are combining their skills to work together, come up with strategies and giving support to local residents.
+The various anti-mosque groups are combining their skills to work together, come up with strategies and giving support to local residents.
 If you are concerned about a mosque application in your area, please contact one of your local or state groups.
 If you don’t know one, please contact us at [email protected] or fill in our Contact Us Form on the website.

 What if you are called ‘racist’ for resisting the islamisation of your suburb?

 First, ask what ‘race’ islam is.
 It doesn’t make sense to call someone a racist for resisting the building of a mosque.
 It would be as stupid as calling someone racist for resiting the building of a Catholic church or a Hindu temple.